 99.9% of businesses have a carbon footprint.
 To offset emissions, some businesses will help fund initiatives around the world that remove carbon dioxide from the atmosphere.
 If you take out as much as you put in, you can label yourself as a carbon-neutral business.

 Carbon offsetting schemes vary hugely, some are better than others and the science is still new.
-As a sustainable tourism consultancy, we can help give guidance to make sure you are funding the right projects.
+As a sustainable tourism consultancy, we will give guidance to make sure you are funding the right projects.

 What is carbon labelling?

-Carbon labelling is helping brands to speak out on their environmental performance in an effective manner.
+Carbon labelling helps brands speak out on their environmental performance.
 Companies across many industries have started to do this successfully.

 Each product or service produced by a business will likely have a carbon footprint.
-By pitting this score on your packaging it helps the consumer make better choices.
+By putting this score on your packaging, it helps the consumer make informed and better choices.

-We should be informing customers not just what is included in our products but also the social benefits and any environmental cost.
-This movement is gaining momentum with businesses eager to be leading the way.
-Research shows that showing your carbon emissions increases consumer confidence in your environmental policies and what you stand for as a business.
+This movement for informing customers about social benefits and environmental cost is gaining momentum, withbusinesses eager to lead the way.
+Research shows that displaying your carbon emissions increases consumer confidence in your environmental policies and your company values.